ABOUT | REGISTER | SPEAKERS | SCHEDULE | FILM SERIES | PARTICIPATE | ADVISORY COUNCIL | CURATORIAL STATEMENT | READER | ESP

-The Film Series will feature work by Laura Huertas Millán; Daniel Lima; Antonia Wright; Oliver Ressler; Lorena Manríquez and Marlene McCurtis; Nástio Mosquito; Hinaleimoana Wong-Kalu, Dean Hamer, and Joe Wilson; Cinthia Marcelle; Braden King; Fan Popo; Selma Selman; Terence Nance; Rena Rädle and Vladan Jeremić; Guadalupe Gonsales and Matt Wolfe.
+The Film Series will feature work by Laura Huertas Millán; Frente 3 de Fevereiro; Antonia Wright; Oliver Ressler; Lorena Manríquez and Marlene McCurtis; Nástio Mosquito; Hinaleimoana Wong-Kalu, Dean Hamer, and Joe Wilson; Cinthia Marcelle; Braden King; Fan Popo; Selma Selman; Terence Nance; Rena Rädle and Vladan Jeremić; Guadalupe Rosales and Matt Wolf.

 Are you in the Miami area and want to get involved?
 Click to learn more about volunteering opportunities.